 The Pickle Lake Gold Project is 100% owned by Ardiden and consists of three major gold deposit covering an area of 90km x 25km, offering significant upside exploration potential and resource-growth opportunities along 120km of prospective strike-length.

 The three advanced Gold Deposits located within the Pickle Lake Gold Project are:

 Ardiden has a maiden high-grade JORC Resource of 790,000 tonnes @ 4.3 g/t for 110,000oz gold for the Kasagiminnis Deposit and at a premium grade of 4.3 g/t gold, the Maiden Inferred Resource marks the first step towards the Company’s objective of building a significant high-grade resource base at Pickle Lake and in May 2020 defined an exploration target of 500,000oz to 1.2Moz @ 3.9 – 6.6g/t Au.

-Resource definition drilling aims to commence in July 2020 with drilling of up to 3,000m with the object of building on the current JORC estimate by defining additional gold mineralisation along strike and at depth.
+Resource definition drilling completed a 3,000m ‘Summer’ program at Kas with the objective of building on the current JORC estimate by defining additional gold mineralisation along strike and at depth.
 A ‘Winter’ program is being planned for late January/February 2021.

 Kasagiminnis Gold Deposit is just one of multiple deposit-scale targets and advanced gold Prospects within Ardiden’s 120km of under-explored strike.